Bringing Earthquake Early Warning to the Public

 After knowing the general logo design of the app, I knew what “vibe” I wanted the app design itself to evoke.

-Unfortunately, the development of this app has stalled because of funding and I am no longer employed with the company working with WA Emergency Management Department.
+Unfortunately, the development of this app has stalled because of funding and the fact that I am no longer employed with the company working with WA Emergency Management Department.

 Working on this project across organizations was a new experience.
 I wasn’t able to quickly receive feedback as I was developing wireframes and logo ideas, and progress was slow as the WA Emergency Department became occupied with Covid-19 response.
 Meetings were set up with these folks about every month, but feedback via email was negligible.
 In the future, having concrete questions about the design may help guide feedback.
 Another set back was that most ideation, in terms of what sections the app would have, the name, and general content ideas, had already been completed before I joined the project.
 This meant I had to get brought up to speed with their vision, and it was harder to challenge any ideas that would result in a badly designed app.
 There was also no research conducted with users prior to this ideation so I conducted competitive analysis.
 There is also a plan to conduct usability studies with users after the app has started development.